-Staff members in non-exempt positions in Facilities Services and Dining & Conference Services that support the health and safety of the campus community will receive additional pay when required to return to campus to address emergencies.
+Staff members in non-exempt positions that support the health and safety of the campus community will receive additional pay when required to return to campus to address emergencies.
 The staff member will be guaranteed a minimum of three hours (straight time) pay, plus pay for actual time worked.
 Pay for actual time worked will be handled in accordance with “Additional time worked.”
 Payment for time worked will be for actual time worked or one hour, whichever is greater.
 The three hours of emergency response pay will be made in the form of straight time pay.

 On regular business days when the university is officially closed because of weather or other emergencies, this policy will be superseded by emergency campus closure pay practices determined in accord with the closure circumstances.

 Occasionally there are circumstances when a temporary pay increase is appropriate.
 Temporary increases may occur when a staff member fills a position at a higher level or when a staff member takes on a special project.
 If a temporary pay increase is warranted, the amount of the increase is determined by Human Resources in consultation with the department head based on the duties the staff member is being asked to perform.